jcvincentliu/Personal-Website/content/posts/Song translation - The Grand Land, Beyond.md

 ---CHORUS---

 Thinking back the day when I was standing before the gate in that 'alienated land',
-the feeling of lamentation emerged in my heart slowly as I sighed
+in my sighs, the feeling of lamentation emerged in my heart
 All this time, sun set and sun fell.
 Never changed.

 This moment as I am gazing at my father's smile,
-I stopped talking without even realizing it.
-There is only silence.
+Talking stopped without I even realized it.
+Silence is what remains.
 The twilight gradually filled my teary eyes.

 ---VERSE---